MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M04Lab02_SalesInsights.md

 3. Assistant and Auto capture should now have **Manage >** links next to their tabs.

 4. Click **Grant permissons** next to Email Engagement and accept the permissions in the dialog box.
 **Note:** Additional permissions may be required to enable Email Engagement.
 Depending on your virtual machine, you may not be able to set up these permissions.
-If this is the case in your virtual machine, skip
+If this is the case in your virtual machine, skip steps 14 and 15 in this task.

 5. Click on the **Manage** button next to Assistant.